 Investing in the Future of Every Single New Yorker: Providing our Older Residents with Safety, Comfort, and Security

 We live in an aging city.
 Almost 1.2 million New Yorkers are ages 65 and older, making up about 14% of the city’s population.
-But the number of older adults living in New York City is projected to grow from 1 million in 2010 to 1.4 million in 2040.
+But the number of older adults living in New York City is projected to grow from 1 million in 2010 to 1.4 million by 2040.
 We should be proud that, with a life expectancy of 81.2 years, New York City residents live 2.5 years longer than the national average.
 But we can do better.
 Shaun has spent his entire career working to strengthen and support communities in our city that have faced adversity.
-Now as a candidate for mayor, Shaun is committed to establishing bold policy goals that address the challenges faced by all New Yorkers, tackling issues of accessibility, equity, and fairness.
+Now, as a candidate for mayor, Shaun is committed to establishing bold policy goals that address the challenges faced by all New Yorkers, tackling issues of accessibility, equity, and fairness.

 Older residents have given so much of their lives in the service of building our city and our communities.
 And yet, they are so often marginalized, lacking meaningful political power.
 It is our responsibility to listen to, understand, and advocate for this vital group of New Yorkers, and ensure that we consider them across all of the City’s decisions.
 This will be clearly outlined in the Donovan administration’s Bill of Rights for Aging New Yorkers, which will include:

-- The right to political power with representation in the Mayor’s Office through a Director of Aging Advocacy
+- The right to political power with representation in the Mayor’s Office through a Director of Aging Advocacy;

-- The right to high-quality, age-accessible health care in every neighborhood for all New Yorkers
+- The right to high-quality, age-accessible health care in every neighborhood for all New Yorkers;

-- The right to live in a neighborhood anywhere in New York City that is both safe and upholds fair policing
+- The right to live in a neighborhood anywhere in New York City that is both safe and upholds fair policing;

-- The right to a healthy life, supported by city government through good food and accessible recreational and social spaces
+- The right to a healthy life, supported by city government through good food and accessible recreational and social spaces;

-- The right to affordable and accessible housing with place-based services that meet the full range of older New Yorkers’ needs
+- The right to affordable and accessible housing with place-based services that meet the full range of older New Yorkers’ needs;

-- The right to safe, comfortable, and well-lit outdoor settings in every neighborhood
+- The right to safe, comfortable, and well-lit outdoor settings in every neighborhood;

-- The right to live free of discrimination by age, race, religion, functional ability, socio-economic status, sexual orientation, or gender identity
+- The right to live free of discrimination by age, race, religion, functional ability, socio-economic status, sexual orientation, or gender identity;

-- The right to free movement across the entire city through high-quality, accessible transportation options
+- The right to free movement across the entire city through high-quality, accessible transportation options.